-The requirement for the inclusion of SUDS for surface water disposal is a positive indicator of the Council's intention for the sustainable development of the area and should, in conjunction with good management of the site, aid in flooding and pollution management.
+The requirement for the inclusion of SUDS for surface water disposal is a positive indicator of an authority's intention for the sustainable development of an area and should, in conjunction with good management of the site, aid in flooding and pollution management.
 Such a design should be included in all development design proposals.

-Management Policies:
+Management Policies